hyunkyu-Park/66DaysOfData.R2/README.md

 ㆍ Studied Deep learning for all season 1 lecture 16
 ㆍ Tried to implement Softmax classification in Tensorflow version 2 following the lecture and codes
 https://github.com/hyunkyu-Park/Deep-Learning-For-All/blob/main/Softmax_classification.ipynb

+__Day 61__

+ㆍ Studied Deep learning for all season 1 lecture 18
+ㆍ Leaning rate(overshooting)
+ㆍ Try several learning rates
+- Observe the cost function
+- Check it goes down in a reasonable rate
+ㆍ Data preprocessing for gradient descent - normalized data